azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 - `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
 - `Data Quality`: Quality unknown

+- [ ] data is not available yet
+- [ ] data is available, but only metadata has been observed
+- [X] metadata and descriptive statistics have been observed
+- [ ] metadata and a pilot test subset or sample of the full dataset have been observed
+- [ ] the full dataset has been observed.
+Explain how authors have already manipulated / explored the data.

 #### American Community Survey(ACS) Demographic Data

 **Standard Metadata**